 A rule of thumb for avoiding PCBs in seafood is by eating low on the food chain.
 In other words, smaller, shorter lived fish.
 A good way to remember this by remembering the word “SMASH.”
 SMASH fish include Salmon, Mackerel, Anchovies, Sardines*, and Herring.
 For the most part, these smaller, nutrient dense fish are what you want to be pointing your clients towards.

 *Sardines actually have fairly high levels of PCB’s, but we each such small quantities of this fish, that I believe the benefits of the omega-3 rich fish outweigh some of the risk of PCB exposures.
 Those with serious thyroid issues may wish to avoid sardines.

 Safe seafood is a complex topic, but I teach about it in depth in Blueprint: An Advanced Environmental Toxins Training!

 Phthalates should be pretty high on everyone’s shit-lists.
 This group of chemicals serve as a fixative for fragrance and color and to make plastics supple and flexible.

 Phthalates are in tons of products.
-Everything from perfumes, personal care products, makeup, nail polish, household cleaners, scented candles, air fresheners, etc, to vinyl flooring, shower curtains, plastic food containers, kids toys, and even the interior of your car.
+Everything from perfumes, personal care products, makeup, nail polish, household cleaners, air fresheners, etc, to vinyl flooring, shower curtains, plastic food containers, kids toys, and even scented candles can be endocrine disruptors, along with the interior of your car (foams can contain phthalates).